oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 ### Default & Optional arguments

 If an argument is not present in a payload/request, and the schema for that argument is defined in the handler, then that argument is treated as “missing”.
-For missing args, schema utils will raise AssertionError which is represented as InvalidInputException by validate_args_schema() method.
+For missing args, schema utils will raise AssertionError which is represented as InvalidInputException by vaidate_and_normalize_args() method.
 To provide default args for a handler, include a key with the name ```default_value``` in the schema.
 The value for this key is the default value with which the arg will be updated if no value for that arg is provided in the request.
 If an argument is optional and it is not supposed to be updated with any default value, then the “default_value” key should contain None.

 **Example when default value is provided**: Let ```apply_draft``` be an optional argument which should take the default value False if no value for that arg is provided in the request/payload.
 In that case, the schema for "apply_draft" should look like: